AliceO2Group/QualityControl/doc/Advanced.md

 __Option 1__: Rebuild everything locally and point ECS to it

 1. Prepare the machine for aliBuild : https://alice-doc.github.io/alice-analysis-tutorial/building/custom.html
-2. `init` QualityControl
-3. Build
+2. `aliBuild init QualityControl@master`
+3. You might want to switch alidist to a branch corresponding to an FLP Suite version but `master` should work as well.
+4. `aliBuild build O2Suite --defaults o2-dataflow`
+It is necessary to build `O2Suite` and not `QualityControl`
-4. Run alienv at least once by hand.
+6. Run alienv at least once: `alienv enter O2Suite/latest`
-5. Copy the absolute path to `sw/MODULES/<arch>`
+7. Copy the absolute path to `sw/MODULES/<arch>`
-6. In aliECS, add a parameter `modulepath` and set it to the absolute path copied above.
+8. In aliECS, add a parameter `modulepath` and paste the path.
-7. When running with aliECS, the software from your build will be used.
+9. When running with aliECS, the software from your build will be used.

 __Option 2__: Build on your development setup and scp the library